Intensity Guidelines for 80/20 Triathlon

 If you already know your lactate threshold heart rate (LTHR), you can use it to find your rFTP with a short field test.
 After warming up, play with your power until your heart rate settles in at your previously established LTHR for 10 minutes.
-Your pace at this heart rate is close to your rFTP.
+Your power at this heart rate is close to your rFTP.

 If you already know your cycling lactate threshold heart rate (LTHR), you can use it to find your FTP with an even shorter field test.
 After warming up, increase your intensity until your heart rate settles in at your previously established cycling LTHR for 10 minutes.
 Your power at this heart rate is close to your FTP.
 This method is useful when your training plans calls for a CT workout during a rest week, as the CT workouts are long, uninterrupted efforts in upper Zone 3.

-Note that with the full 30-minute protocol, the need to perform separate tests for LTHR and FTP is dispensed with entirely if you have a device that captures both heart rate and power, as this enables you to establish LTHR and FTP in the same field test.
+Note that with the full 20-minute protocol, the need to perform separate tests for LTHR and FTP is dispensed with entirely if you have a device that captures both heart rate and power, as this enables you to establish LTHR and FTP in the same field test.